cdktf/cdktf-provider-googlebeta/docs/googleComputeInstanceFromTemplate.go.md

 - *Type:* interface{}

 Defines whether the instance should have confidential compute enabled.
+Field will be deprecated in a future release.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/5.15.0/docs/resources/google_compute_instance_from_template#enable_confidential_compute GoogleComputeInstanceFromTemplate#enable_confidential_compute}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/5.16.0/docs/resources/google_compute_instance_from_template#enable_confidential_compute GoogleComputeInstanceFromTemplate#enable_confidential_compute}

 ---